yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 Answered above.
 I don't think most students need to worry about the resume screening stage.
 Worry about the interviews.
 Use a neat and standard template and you should be fine.

+If you're applying for US positions, it'd be helpful to do the following:

+- Mention expected year of graduation (month as well if you know)
+- If you're applying to US roles, mention US work eligibility.
+This is straightforward for Singaporeans (mention eligibility for H-1B1 visa)
+- Use GPA instead of CAP

 ### If I build my projects must some of them be pushed to production before applying?

 Best if you can, but I'm not sure if recruiters actually click on your project links.
 Maybe just don't include the link if it's not really usable?